A look at the victims of the Humboldt team bus crash

-HUMBOLDT, Sask. – Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
+HUMBOLDT, Sask. – Sixteen people were killed and 13 others injured as a result of a horrific crash involving the Humboldt Broncos hockey team.
 Here is what we know so far about those who died:

 ———